 Remove access to your YouTube Channel

 YouTube channels can be managed by two or more users, especially a company or a brand; even as an individual, you can add access to your other Google account.
 You should check this regularly.
 On your Youtube account, under the Settings on your dashboard, check if they’re correct, as this determines who has access to your YouTube channel.
+Make sure not to reveal any sensitive information by making all highly personal videos private.

 Avoid Phishing and Malware scams